JamesPartaker/jamespartaker.github.io/projects/elemon.md

 ---

-Social games were gaining in popularity over the past few years.
-Unfortunately, some were brazen in their attempts at extracting money from people by using manipulative tactics.
+Social games have been gaining popularity over the past few years.
+Unfortunately, some have been brazen in their attempts at extracting money from people by using manipulative tactics.
 They focused on building the game around these tactics, which was seen as a detriment to the quality of the gameplay.
 This lead a huge backlash against these 'pay-to-win' style games.

 As much as social games got a bad rap, I think that mobile apps are still a great platform to be able to build a great experience.
-They're still the new and cool thing that people love to talk about and so I think there is an opportunity to create something that people really value.
+They're still the new and cool thing that people love to talk about, and so I think there is an opportunity to create something that people really value.

 ![Elemon Logo](/images/elemon_logo.jpg)
 <div class="caption">Elemon logo</div>